ocrosby/obsidian/Areas/Vibe Coding Advice.md

 Copy paste the error message back into the LLM.

 For more complicated bugs, ask the LLM to think through 3/4 possible causes.

+Don't make multiple attempts without doing a git reset as the LLM's tend to add cruft.

+If in doubt, switch models. (claud sonnet 3.7, one of the open AI models, gemini)

+If you do find the source of a bad bug reset all of the changes and give the LLM specific instructions on how to fix that precise bug on a clean codebase.

+W